MrSumthun/ARCS/README.md

 - Windows: run `./buildtools/windowsBuild.bat` (on Windows; script runs `pyinstaller data\ARCS.spec` from the repo root)

 If you prefer to run PyInstaller manually, consult the PyInstaller docs — the helper scripts show a recommended configuration.

+> ⚠️ Note: PyInstaller prints a deprecation warning when using onefile mode to build macOS `.app` bundles.
+On macOS, prefer `onedir`/directory builds for `.app` bundles (the spec can be updated to use onedir mode) to avoid future errors.

 Developer notes 🔧

 - Main module: `arcs.py` (replaced `arcsoftware.py`).
 Build scripts and spec updated.